LLNL/Silo/docs/alloc.md

 # Object Allocation, Free and IsEmpty Tests

-This section describes methods to allocate and initialize many of Silo’s objects.
+This section describes methods to allocate and initialize many of Silo's objects.

 {{ EndFunc }}